 In 'Database' and 'Table' information levels the data are illustrated by a graphical chart (a 'Doughnut' chart type) for an easy overview.
 If there are few objects only (databases on server or tables in database) they will all display in the graph - if there are many only the top 5 will be displayed.

-You reach at this level by clicking on one of the connections in the 'Connection level view'.
+You reach at this level by clicking on the Disk Info option provided for each server in the servers page.
 Here, you get an overview of the space occupied by individual MySQL databases on the server you selected.

 You reach at this level by clicking on one of the databases in the 'database level' view.
 Here you get an overview of the space occupied by individual tables in the MySQL database you selected.